sarah2244-4/Project-1-goldenapevisualmedia/README.md

 ### Typography

 - The handwritten font Shadows Into Light was chosen to provide a more personal feel.
-It was used on the site/business name 'Golden Ape Visual Media' and in the about me greeting and thank you as they make the about me message and business name more personal.
+It was used on the site/business name 'Golden Ape Visual Media' and in the about me greeting and thank you message as they make the about me message and business name more personal.
 - Mukta was chosen for the rest of the site as it is a clean sans-serif font which reads clearly and fits in with the minamilistic theme.

 ### Imagery